-The use of Cotswold dry stone walling as used in many parts of the area of study is recommended.
-This should be constructed in the local style which often features vertical or horizontal stones as coping along the top.
-Lower walls could have a crown made up of stones laid flat or Wall vertical at the top.
+Wall We recommend the use of ashlar and dry stone in a bold style, as used in many parts of the area of study.
+Lower walls could have a crown made up of stones laid flat or vertical at the top.
 Other solutions could combine stone with hedgerows, trees and profuse planting.
 Front gardens can also benefit from the use of a traditional low wall as a boundary.
-Timber close board fencing is not acceptable except between residential properties.
-Other forms of timber fencing, for example picket or low woven fencing may be acceptable in publicly visible areas.
-Timber These are usually combined with planting for best effect within front gardens.
-Verges and hedgerows can be used as part of boundary treatment.
-These could be used to define the property boundary and help provide Hedgerows privacy.
+Timber fencing Timber and woven fencing is also an acceptable boundary between dwellings only.
+These are usually combined with planting and landscaping for best effect within front gardens.
+If used in new developments as property boundaries, fences should be defined by well vegetated front gardens with a mixture of hedges and low planting.
+Hedgerows Verges and hedgerows can be used as seen in other properties.
+These could be used to define the property boundary and help provide privacy.
 However, they should not affect the visibility of houses or block critical views.
 When using trees in front gardens they should be laid out to create a strong street character or focal point.
 New developments should allow for generous front and rear garden in proportion with the building.
 Plot boundaries could be treated and defined by hedgerows and trees.
 Although not prevalent, trees could also be placed on streets and complement private gardens.
-Where hedgerows are used or retained they should be located as to avoid later removal.
+Where hedgerows are used they should be located as to avoid later removal.